reactiveui/website/input/docs/handbook/when-activated/index.md

         {
             // If you put the WhenActivated block into your IViewFor
             // implementation constructor, the view model will also
-            // get activated if it implements ISupportsActivation.
+            // get activated if it implements IActivatableViewModel.

             // Dispose bindings to prevent dependency property memory
             // leaks that may occur on XAML based platforms.